silentred/learning-path/swift/AppCoda-Notes.md

 Add and set `View controller-based status bar appearance` to `NO` in Project Navigator, under info tab.
 Add `UIApplication.sharedApplication().statusBarStyle = .LightContent` to `application(_:didFinishLaunchingWithOptions:)`

+Problem: with second methed, there are messages coming out of Debug log, saying "<Error>: CGContextSaveGState: invalid context 0x0.
+If you want to see the backtrace, please set CG\_CONTEXT\_SHOW\_BACKTRACE environmental variable."
+It maybe caused by a bug in xcode, according to google.

 ## Self Sizing Cell